Saheba-T/Sidney_Crosby/scripts/data_analysis.md

 other team taking a penalty and the penalized getting their numbers reduced.

-In hockey, at even strength there are only 5 skaters allowed on the ice with the goalie.
+In ice hockey, at even strength there are only 5 skaters allowed on the ice with the goalie.
 Thus, a team can never have less than 3 skaters on the ice.
 Depending on the severity of the penalty taken by the other team, a team may have either a 1-man or 2-man advantage.
 Furthermore, power play runs for a minimum of 2 minutes and a maximum of 5 minutes.

 ``` r
 #subplot showing power play points for each category (assist and goal)